Maikuolan/Common/docs/Request.md

 ### Documentation for the request handler.

-*Used by CIDRAM and phpMussel to send outbound requests through cURL.*
+*Used by CIDRAM and phpMussel to send outbound requests.*

 ---